adamfoneil/ModelSync/README.md

 The ultimate goal is to provide a GUI app for use as a Visual Studio "external tool" as an alternative to Entity Framework migrations.
 I never made peace with EF migrations, and have dabbled in alternative approaches for a long time.
 I believe it's a better dev experience to merge model classes on demand with a GUI tool rather than interrupting flow to write migrations.
 Besides being an interruption, migrations have their own administrative complications that, like I say, I never found acceptable.

+That said, my approach to model sync works best with a shared development database rather than local database copies.
+This is because the diff scripting is not always perfect, so a little bit of manual intervention may be needed sometimes.
+By merging to a shared dev database, you minimize the "finesse" needed to accomplish some merges.

 Things different this time around:

 - No MySQL support.
 This will target SQL Server only for now.
 There are base abstract classes I can build upon later to target other platforms if I get around to it.